 WHAT WE WORK ON

 We are a school for people who really want to make a difference in uncertain and turbulent times and are ready to question themselves and the status quo.
-Our ultimate goal is to turn people not into better machines, but into better leaders.
+Our ultimate goal, as the founders of SHIFTSCHOOL, is to turn people not into better machines, but into better leaders.
 In our programs, our participants learn to use their human creativity to rethink leadership, in order to finally bring about the change we want to see in the world.

 Who hasn’t seen the scenes from American courtroom movies: defense counsel and prosecutor take turns grilling the defendant.
 Here Tina and Tobias cross-examine each other.
 They speak about each other’s strong and weak spots, about the emerging friction when collaborating, how SHIFTSCHOOL transformed their marriage, and why they would start up with each other again.